arman424/payment-microservice/README.md

 This will execute all tests in the `tests` directory.

 ### TODOs
-Please consider the TODOs for implementing the Payment Providers, Swagger OAs, Money Object for amounts and making improvements.
+Please consider the TODOs for implementing the `Payment Providers`, `Swagger OAs`, `Money Object` for amounts and making improvements.